 A: My passion is to help urban teenagers succeed in life, to get them on the path to have a good future and to prosper.
 I want to be a part of that positive experience for them and give them the resources they need that they might not have access to elsewhere.
-While I was in college, I tutored and really enjoyed the relationships I was building with the students I worked with, but I didn't know I'd want to be a teacher.
-But when I met a BCCS staff member at an internship fair at Emmanuel, she told me about BCCS, and it sounded like a wonderful place.
+While I was in college, I tutored and really enjoyed the relationships I was building with the students I worked with, but I didn't know I'd wanted to be a teacher.
+But when I met a BCCS staff member at an internship fair at Emmanuel, she told me about BCCS, and it sounded like it would suit me.
 I decided to intern here, and I fell in love with the school.
-Then I decided to be a teacher here!
+It was then that I decided to be a teacher!

 Q: Why did you join BCCS?